 There has been extraordinary progress in molecular biology during the 50-year span that began with the discovery of the DNA double helix and culminated with the nearly complete specification of our genetic inheritance at level of DNA sequence.
 The bulk of the eukaryotic genome is packaged into nucleosome particles, each of which comprises an octamer with two copies of each of four core histones--H2A, H2B, H3, and H4--which wrap nearly two turns of DNA.
 Nucleosomes can be differentiated both by numerous post-translational histone modifications and by incorporation of histone variants, which can replace canonical histones to form nucleosomes with special roles and properties.
 In contrast to our understanding of genomes, the inheritance of differences in gene expression between cells and tissues and how they are mediated by histones and other chromatin proteins is poorly understood.
 To better understand inheritance that does not depend on DNA sequence, we apply genomic tools to the study of proteins of the epigenome: histones, transcription factors, nucleosome remodelers, and RNA polymerase II (RNAPII).

-Nucleosomes are barriers to transcription in vitro, but is this the case in vivo?
-To address this question, we used 3’NT to comprehensively map the positions of elongating and arrested RNAPII at nucleotide resolution.
-We find that the nucleosomes are barriers to RNAPII elongation at essentially all genes, with the nucleosome downstream of the transcriptional start site the strongest barrier.
-Depletion of the histone variant H2A.Z from a nucleosome strengthens the barrier to RNAPII, which suggests that H2A.Z has evolved to reduce nucleosome barrier strength.
+We have used 3'NT to address a long-standing question in the transcription field: How do RNA polymerases overcome nucleosome barriers in vivo?
+By comprehensively mapping the positions of elongating and arrested RNAPII using 3'NT, we found that nucleosomes are barriers to RNAPII elongation at essentially all genes, with the nucleosome downstream of the transcriptional start site the strongest barrier.
+The histone variant H2A.Z is enriched in this nucleosome, and we found that it acts to reduce nucleosome barrier strength.
 One potential mechanism for overcoming the nucleosome barrier to transcription is to mobilize nucleosomes by ATP-dependent remodelers.
-We find that the Chd1 remodeler is recruited to promoters of mouse genes where it causes nucleosomes to turn over during transcription and allows RNAPII to escape into the gene body.
+Using MNase X-ChIP-seq, we found that the Chd1 remodeler is recruited to promoters of mouse genes, where it causes nucleosomes to turn over during transcription and allows RNAPII to escape into the gene body.
 Another potential mechanism for overcoming the nucleosome barrier to transcription is the DNA torsional stress created by RNA polymerase transit, which can unwrap and destabilize nucleosomes.
-We find that inhibiting topoisomerases results in both increased torsion measured at high resolution and increased turnover of nucleosomes, confirming this mechanism in vivo.
-Furthermore, compounds that intercalate between the bases, and thus potentially generate torsional stress, also enhance nucleosome turnover associated with transcription, suggesting an epigenetic mechanism for cell killing by widely used chemotherapeutic drugs.
-Our findings provide a mechanistic framework for transcription through a nucleosome in vivo.
+Using TMP-seq, we found that inhibiting topoisomerases results in both increased torsion measured at high resolution and increased turnover of nucleosomes, confirming this mechanism in vivo.
+We also found that compounds used in standard chemotherapy that intercalate between the bases and and potentially generate torsional stress also enhance nucleosome turnover associated with transcription, suggesting a chromatin-based mechanism for cell killing by these drugs.
+Taken together, our findings provide a mechanistic framework for transcription through a nucleosome in vivo.